jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

 *********************************************************************************

 * I close ``test_person.py`` and ``src/person/__init__.py``
-* I click in the terminal_ where the tests are running
 * I use :kbd:`q` on the keyboard to leave the tests.
 The terminal_ goes back to the command line.
 * I `change directory`_ to the parent of ``person``

   .. code-block:: python